VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 <details>
 <summary>Show hint</summary>

-In the panel on the left, navigate to **Reference and Defaults > controls**.
+In the panel on the left of the website, navigate to *Reference and Defaults > controls*.
 On the right, you can now see the contents of this page.
-Mass loss by winds is found under **mass gain and loss**.
+Mass loss by winds is found under *mass gain and loss*.

 </details>